 Fairfield Medical Center’s newly renovated, state-of-the-art, Orthopedic Unit offers advanced care to patients.
 Designed specifically for patients recovering from orthopedic-related surgeries and injuries, the 13 private room unit ensures privacy and comfort during your stay.
 Thorough patient education is provided before and after surgery.
 Both outpatient and inpatient options are available.

-Board-certified orthopedic surgeons, who conducted 3,664 surgeries in 2012, and staff are progressive in providing the latest technology while putting patients first.
+Board-certified orthopedic surgeons and staff are progressive in providing the latest technology while putting patients first.
 These surgeons treat patients undergoing knee, hip and shoulder surgery, as well as a wide variety of orthopedic injuries including total joint replacement.
 Certified orthopedic nurses who have received focused training in this medical specialty provide unparalleled care to all patients on the unit.
 Each registered nurse in the orthopedic unit must meet certain criteria to be eligible to sit for the certification exam offered by the National Association of Orthopedic Nurses (NAON).
 Upon completion of the criterion nurses must pass a test before being awarded certification.
 Currently, the orthopedic unit is staffed with 100 percent certified orthopedic nurses.
 We hold our staff to the highest standards to ensure you receive the highest quality of specialized care.

 Each patient receives expert physical therapy the day of surgery, and twice daily thereafter until hospital discharge to ensure a fast road to successful recovery.
 When needed, a comprehensive sports and work-related injury rehabilitation program is also offered.